E. Business records, financial data, trade secrets

-Public records pertaining to prospective location of a business or industry are exempt from disclosure under K.S.A.
+Public records pertaining to the prospective location of a business or industry are exempt from disclosure under K.S.A.
 45-221(a)(31).
-Well samples, logs or surveys which the state corporation commission requires to be filed are exempt from disclosure under K.S.A.
+Well samples, logs or surveys which the Kansas Corporation Commission requires to be filed are exempt from disclosure under K.S.A.
 45-221(a)(19).
 Market research and plans, business plans and the terms and conditions of managed care or other third party contracts, developed or entered into by the University of Kansas Medical Center are also exempt under K.S.A.
 45-221(a)(43).

 May be exempt under Ky.
 Rev. Stat.
 61.878(1)(c).